rajshah21/Multiple-PDF-Query-Chatbot/README.md

 - The chatbot provides accurate answers based on the retrieved data.

 ### Step 4: Conversational Memory
-- The chatbot retains memory of previous questions, allowing for a conversational flow.
+- The chatbot retains the memory of previous questions, allowing for a conversational flow.
 - You can review answers and return to previous questions, similar to a typical chatbot experience.

 ### Step 5: Contextual Responses